oyamauchi/wordle-solver/README.md

 possibility in sequence; `match` happens to be the last one it tries.
 In fact, each word requiring 8 guesses has a corresponding 7-guess word different in one
 letter: vaunt/daunt, match/batch.

+## Absurdle

+There is also a solver for [Absurdle](https://qntm.org/files/absurdle/absurdle.html)'s challenge mode in `src/bin`.
+It can solve all possible target words, both in normal mode and hard mode.
+I have no idea whether it's optimal for all words.

+Note that Absurdle's word lists differ slightly from Wordle's (a few words have been removed from both the solution list and guessable list).
+This actually makes a difference to the solver's correctness, so you may get spurious failures if you run `absurdle-solver` with the Wordle lists.
+Absurdle's word lists are not as trivial to extract from the page source as Wordle's, but still doable with a few lines of JavaScript.